Mysuru–Thiruvananthapuram North Express

 The 16315 / 16316 Mysuru–Thiruvananthapuram North Express is an Express train belonging to Southern Railway zone that runs between and of Thiruvananthapuram the capital of Kerala in India.
 It is currently being operated with 16315/16316 train numbers on a daily basis.
 The train was extended from to Mysore Junction w.e.f. from 29 September 2019.
 This train was introduced as a result of many protests by Kerala passengers for a second train between Trivandum and Bangalore.
 This train is the successor of the "Trivandum Central Bangalore Weekly express".

 Service

-The 16315 Mysore–Thiruvananthapuram North Express has an average speed of 46 km/h and covers 961 km in 20 hours 45 minutes.
+The 16315 Mysore–Thiruvananthapuram North Express (Previously also known as KOCHUVELI Express) has an average speed of 46 km/h and covers 961 km in 20 hours 45 minutes.
 The 16316 Thiruvananthapuram North–Mysore Express has an average speed of 52 km/h and covers 961 km in 18 hours 35 minutes.

 Route and halts

 The important halts of the train are: